AtakOskonbaev/CRUD/README.md

 ### Functional Requirements

 1. **Task Management:**
-   - Add new tasks with a title and description.
+   - Add new tasks with a description.
    - Edit existing tasks.
    - Delete tasks that are no longer needed.
    - Mark tasks as complete or incomplete